na-na-hi/renget/archive/6wfys.md

 **NG** Whose Quest Is It Anyway.
 **NG** Mum's the Word - items below a certain value are no longer marked stolen if you're not seen taking them.
 ~~**NG** NPC AI Process Position Fix~~ - Apparently this breaks more than it fixes.
 No longer recommended.
 PapyrusUtil SE - Modders Scripting Utility Functions - **Note: Load this last in MO2!
-The version included with most mods is out of date.**
+The version included with most mods, like Simply Knock or Campfire, is out of date.**

 ###Notes on USSEP, aka Arthmoor's No Fun Allowed Super Essential Patch